usman074/Crypto360-A_Blockchain_Based_Payment_Gateway/README.md

 This folder contains the code for gateway.
 It is also an api in node js.
 It has a route name /address and when you make a POST request to this route.
 It simply fethes your xpukey and generates an address and also calculate the btc price.
 Return the address and btc-price.
 A prallel process is also running in which the api continuously make a request to insight explorer and check for the status of all the unpaid addresses.
 what you have to do?
 Go in to the folder open the mailer_config.js file and place your mailgun_username and mailgun_password.

+## crypto360.sql:
+This file is the database file.
+You just have to import this file.
+The DB user for the project is "root" and password is "1234".
+You can change the DB configuration in the following directories:
+Go to crypto360-backend => db => dbQueries.js
+Go to btc-api => db => dbQueries.js